herrethan/primoris-gatsby/content/page/admissions-faq/index.md

 ### Is there a fee for shadow days?

-There is $300 shadow days fee.
+There is a $300 shadow days fee.

 ### What hours is the school day?